SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 * There are zero values in the contry of residence.
 We are replacing them with NA to treat this as missing.

 ```r
 #This is to replace all 0 values of Country with an empty string
 procrastination_data$Country[procrastination_data$Country=="0"] <- "NA"
 ```

-* There are blanks answers under the question: Do you consider yourself a procrastinator and question:Do others consider you a procrastinator.
-Here we assign them a Yes value.
+* There are blanks answers under the question:
+	* Do you consider yourself a procrastinator?
+	* Do others consider you a procrastinator?
+	* Here we assign them a NA value.

 ```r
 #Any blank answers in the procrastination questionnaires are assigned a Yes value